-147. (1) Section 14 of the South African Civil Aviation Authority Act, 1998 (Act No. 45) 40 of 1998), and any proclamation and regulation made under the Aviation Act 1962 (Act No. 74 of 1962), Civil Aviation Offences Act, 1972 (Act No. 10 of 1972), and the South African Civil Aviation Authority Act 1998 (Act No. 40 of 1998), shall remain in force until replaced by an Act of Parliament, proclamation or regulation made under this Act, as the case may be.

-(2) Any authorisation, certificate, licence, permission, permit or registration issued in terms of an Act repealed by section 149 which was valid immediately before the commencement of this Act, remains valid for the period specified in the authorisation, certificate, licence, permission, permits, registration or determination, as the case may be, unless terminated, cancelled or suspended in terms of this Act.
+- 164. (1) Any proclamation and regulation made under the Aviation Act 1962 (Act No. 74 of 1962), Civil Aviation Offences Act, 1972 (Act No. 10 of 1972), and the South African Civil Aviation Authority Act 1998 (Act No. 40 of 1998), shall remain in force until replaced by an Act of Parliament, or regulation made under this Act, as the case may be. - (2) Any authorisation, certificate, licence, permission, permit or registration issued in terms of an Act repealed by section 166 which was valid immediately before the commencement of this Act, remains valid for the period specified in the authorisation, certificate, licence, permission, permits, registration or determination, as the case may be, unless terminated, cancelled or suspended in terms of this Act. - (3) Any person who occupied a post or served in a particular capacity in terms of an 15 Act repealed by section 166 immediately prior to the commencement of this Act continues to occupy or to serve in the corresponding post or capacity designated in this Act. - (4) A reference in the Aviation Act, 1962 (Act No. 74 of 1962) to the Commissioner appointed under section 5 of the Aviation Act 1962 (Act No. 74 of 1962), shall be 20 construed as a reference to the Director in this Act. - (5) A reference in the South African Civil Aviation Authority Act 1998 (Act No. 40 of 1998) to the Chief Executive Officer appointed under section 11 of the South African Civil Aviation Authority Act 1998 (Act No. 40 of 1998), shall be construed as a reference to the Director in this Act. - (6) Any person who received any allowance, remuneration or other benefit or privilege by virtue of a post or capacity contemplated in subsection (3) must continue to receive such allowance, remuneration or other benefit or privilege from the same source and in the same manner after the commencement of this Act.